Nagasanjai/CODETECH-Task1/README.md

 This project is inspired by the basic need for learning and understanding Python programming concepts, with guidance and support from CODETECH and mentor Neela Sathish Kumar.

----

-Feel free to customize further according to your specific needs or preferences!